 This course introduces students to public health systems and their unique role in promoting health and preventing disease in populations, especially vulnerable populations.
 Organization, financing, and system performance are discussed.
 Differences between rural and urban public health systems, as well as international differences, are studied.
 The course covers professionalism, ethics, leadership, and management related to public health.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 This course introduces students to health care delivery systems, which provide diagnosis and treatment of health problems in societies.
 Topics include the organization, financing, and performance of health care delivery systems.
 Differences between rural and urban health systems, as well as international differences, are studied.
 Ethical issues related to the delivery of health care are discussed.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 520.
 Environmental Health.
 3 Credits.

 This course introduces the key concepts, principles, and applications of the primary science disciplines that underpin environmental health.
 It provides an overview of the major pollutants including their detection, impact on health, and principles of remediation.
 Ethical issues related to environmental health are discussed.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 531.
 Biostatistics 1.
 3 Credits.

 This MPH Core course introduces the selection, use, and interpretation of basic statistical tests and concepts that may be used in addressing, analyzing, and solving problems in public health and health care research.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.